-3.1 The Council can only borrow to finance investment in capital assets.
-The long-term debt of the Council reflects the capital expenditure financed by loans, which are yet to be repaid.
-Total borrowing at the start of the year was £111.7m.
-This existing borrowing reduced to £111.4m over the course of the year; however, £30m of new borrowing was taken up in August 2019, meaning total borrowing was £141.4m at 31 March 2020.
-Of this borrowing £40m is market loans at an average interest rate of 4.27% and the remainder is from the PWLB at an average interest rate of 4.02%.
-The maturity profile is as follows:
+3.1 The long-term debt of the Council reflects capital expenditure financed by loans, which are yet to be repaid.
+Total borrowing at the start of the year was £141m.
+This increased to £151m by the end of the year following £10m of borrowing taken up in November 2020.
+The maturity profile as at 31st March is as follows:

 - 3.2 The amount of long-term debt that the Council may have is governed by the Prudential Limits set by the Council at the start of the financial year.
 This is based on the amount of borrowing which the Council has deemed to be prudent.
-It also allows for advance borrowing for future years' capital expenditure if financially prudent to do so. - 3.3 The Council must also allow for repayment of the debt, by way of the Minimum Revenue Provision (MRP).
-This is the minimum amount that the Council must set aside annually from its annual revenue budget to fund the repayment of that debt.
-The Local Authority (Capital Finance and Accounting) Regulations 2008 revised the previous detailed regulations and introduced a duty that an authority calculates an amount of MRP which it considered prudent, although the 2008 Regulations do not define "prudent provision", they provide guidance to authorities on how they should interpret this. - 3.4 The Council's MRP policy for 2019/20 was set out in the Budget Report.
-The MRP charge for the year was £4.008m. - 3.5 The majority of the Council's debt has been borrowed from the Public Works Loan Board (PWLB), and is solely made up of long term fixed interest loans.
+It also allows for advance borrowing for future years' capital expenditure. - 3.3 The Council must also allow for repayment of the debt, by way of the Minimum Revenue Provision (MRP).
+This is the minimum amount that the Council must set aside annually.
+The Local Authority (Capital Finance and Accounting) Regulations 2008 revised the previous detailed regulations and introduced a duty that an authority calculates an amount of MRP which it considered prudent, although the 2008 Regulations do not define "prudent provision", they provide guidance to authorities on how they should interpret this. - 3.4 The Council's MRP policy for 2020/21 was set out in the Treasury Management Strategy as part of the Budget Report.
+The MRP charge for the 2020/21 year was £4.272m. - 3.5 The majority of the Council's debt has been borrowed from the Public Works Loan Board (PWLB), and is solely made up of long term fixed interest loans.
 In previous years use has also been made of loans from banks.
 The main type of loan used is called a LOBO (Lender's Option Borrower's Option) where after a pre-set time the lending bank has the option of changing the original interest rate.
 These loans are classified as variable interest rate loans when they reach option date.
 If the Council does not agree with the new interest rate, it has the option of repaying the loan.
 One of the Council's LOBO providers, Barclays, has waived their right to change the rate on their LOBO.
 This essentially converted that loan into a standard fixed rate loan with no risk of any increase in rate.
 The Council's current LOBO and bank loan portfolio is as follows: